falkr/ttm4115/pages/unit-components.md

 * "Your spaghetti timer is ready!"
 * "You have 30 seconds left on the spaghetti timer."
-* "Your have 2 active timers, spaghetti and green tea."
+* "You have 2 active timers, spaghetti and green tea."

 # Component Template